CumulusNetworks/docs/content/cumulus-netq-40/Get-Started/NetQ-Command-Line-Overview.md

 ### Configuration Commands

-The `netq config` and `netq notification` commands enable the network administrator to manage NetQ Agent and CLI server configuration, set up container monitoring, and event notification.
+Various commands, including `netq config`, `netq notification`, and `netq install` enable the network administrator to manage NetQ Agent and CLI server configuration, configure lifecycle management, set up container monitoring, and manage notifications.

 #### NetQ Agent Configuration

 The agent commands enable the network administrator to configure individual NetQ Agents.
-Refer to {{<link title="Cumulus NetQ Components">}} for a description of NetQ Agents, to {{<link url="Manage-NetQ-Agents">}}, or to {{<link url="Install-NetQ-Agents">}} for more detailed usage examples.
+Refer to {{<link url="NetQ-Components/#netq-agents">}} for a description of NetQ Agents, to {{<link url="Manage-NetQ-Agents">}}, or to {{<link url="Install-NetQ-Agents">}} for more detailed usage examples.

 The agent configuration commands enable you to add and remove agents from switches and hosts, start and stop agent operations, debug the agent, specify default commands, and enable or disable a variety of monitoring features (including Kubernetes, sensors, FRR (FRRouting), CPU usage limit, and What Just Happened).